cyber-agentberry/FUTURE_INTERN/FUTURE_CS_01/web_application_security.md

 Execution Process:
 The payload was injected into the input field (e.g., “Message” or “Name”). o Upon submission, the payload was reflected in the web page’s HTML response without any sanitization or encoding. o The JavaScript alert executed as soon as the page loaded.

-Figure 2: A Screenshot Showing XSS_r interface with the payload Result

 ## Result:
 - Upon execution of the code, there was an ‘Hello’ message.